xtrx-sdr/images/README.md

 # FAQ
 ## I don't see XTRX in `lspci` output
 1. XTRX is installed into miniPCIe slot.
 Make sure that your system actually has PCIe lanes routed.
-Some system routes only USB lines, in the case XTRX LED near edge will be blinking ON-OFF-ON-OFF-.. pattern with ~3sec period.
+Some system routes only USB lines, in this case XTRX LED near the edge will be blinking ON-OFF-ON-OFF-.. pattern with ~3sec period.
 If this this the case install XTRX in other slots.
 2. ~~XTRX is installed into PCIe slot via miniPCIe to PCIe adapter which is not our PCIeX2_FE card.
-This this rare but we found that some adapters are incompatible in some way (we're investigating the issuie) that prevents system to boot, try another adapter.~~
+This this rare but we found that some adapters are incompatible in some way (we're investigating the issuie) that prevents an operating system to boot, try another adapter.~~
 3. XTRX is blinking with ON-OFF-OFF-OFF-ON-OFF-OFF-OFF pattern.
 It means XTRX hasn't been enumerated on PCIe bus.
 Try to use other PCIe or miniPCIe slot if available.
-Please contact <xtrx@fairwaves.co> with details of you installation and system details for future assistance.
+Please contact <xtrx@fairwaves.co> with details of your installation and system details for future assistance.
-4. In all other cases fell free to contact us <xtrx@fairwaves.co>
+4. In all other cases feel free to contact us <xtrx@fairwaves.co>

 ## Which board/laptop can I use with XTRX in PCIe mode?
 **You can use any board/laptop with XTRX with a USB3 adapter.
-Below asumes that you want to use XTRX in PCIe mode**
+Below assumes that you want to use XTRX in PCIe mode**

 Generally, your board should have the miniPCIe socket **with the PCI lane**.
 Most laptops don't work, since generally they have PCI lane only on half-sized miniPCIe sockets (used for WiFi devices) while full-sized sockets designed mostly for use with SATA and USB lanes only.
 Industrial SBCs frequently have at least one such socket thus are more suitable for XTRX.